-- Students have access to their medication at all times during the [School/Academy] day or during educational activities off-site. - Healthcare plans reflect the needs of the student and take into account the views of parents/carers and advice of healthcare professionals - Every effort is made to ensure that students with medical needs are able to stay in [School/Academy] for normal [School/Academy] activities (including lunch) unless there is a specific reason detailed in their healthcare plan not to do so. - If the student becomes ill; ensure that he/she is accompanied to the [School/Academy] office/medical room by an appropriate person. - Students with medical needs are not penalised in their attendance record if their absences are related to their medical condition, hospital appointments, etc. - Toilet, food and drink breaks are provided where necessary in order to manage a student's medical condition. - Arrangements for administering medication do not include the need for parent/carers to attend [School/Academy]. - Every effort is made to ensure that students with medical needs are able to take part in every aspect of [School/Academy] life including off-site activities, sporting events and practical lessons.
+- Students have access to their medication at all times during the school day or during educational activities off-site. - Healthcare plans reflect the needs of the student and take into account the views of parents/carers and advice of healthcare professionals - Every effort is made to ensure that students with medical needs are able to stay in school for normal school activities (including lunch) unless there is a specific reason detailed in their healthcare plan not to do so. - If the student becomes ill; ensure that he/she is accompanied to the school office/medical room by an appropriate person. - Students with medical needs are not penalised in their attendance record if their absences are related to their medical condition, hospital appointments, etc. - Toilet, food and drink breaks are provided where necessary in order to manage a student's medical condition. - Arrangements for administering medication do not include the need for parent/carers to attend school. - Every effort is made to ensure that students with medical needs are able to take part in every aspect of school life including off-site activities, sporting events and practical lessons.